foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 exception entries using
 `b xxx <https://developer.arm.com/documentation/den0042/a/Exceptions-and-Interrupts/Exception-priorities/The-Vector-table>`__.

-Different from handlers listed above, the reset entry points always to the ``_c_int00`` function which will also be called first before any other functions.
+Different from handlers listed above, the reset entry points always to the startup function ``_c_int00`` which will also be called first before any other functions.
 The IRQ and FIQ interrupt table will be loaded by
 `ldr pc, [pc, #-0x1b0] <https://developer.arm.com/documentation/den0042/a/Exceptions-and-Interrupts/Exception-priorities/The-Vector-table>`__
 inside the first vector table.
 The configuration and initialization of the vectored interrupt manager is done in ``_c_int00`` by ``vimInit()``.

-During booting, the ``_c_int00`` function is first called, but the actual working exception entries (except for IRQ and FIQ) will be the ones defined the second vector table.
+During booting, the startup function ``_c_int00`` is first called, but the actual working exception entries (except for IRQ and FIQ) will be the ones defined the second vector table.
 After the |foxbms| application is flashed, the |foxbms| application vector table will overwrite the second vector table ``VECTORS_TABLE``.
 This means that by jumping into the second vector table, the ``_c_int00``